-The standards established by Tann are valid for the general assessment of library quality:
+The standards established by Tann12 are valid for the general assessment of library quality:

+-  Knowing the customers' needs.
+B

-- Faultless delivery of service.
+- c/o Faultless delivery of service.

-- Good facilities.
+- ✗ Good facilities.

-- Reliable equipment.
+- R Reliable equipment.

+- ₭ Efficient administration.

-- Efficient back-up service.
+- c/o Efficient back-up service.

+- ₭ Feedback loops to build in improvement procedures.

-The best way for any library to measure quality is to:
+The best way for any library to measure quality is to7: